Health, innovation and value drive growth in soft drinks amid shifting consumer trends

 KEY DATA FINDINGS

-New sugar-free brands and flavours to tap into strong growth opportunities in energy drinks
+New sugar-free brands and flavours are set to create growth opportunities in energy drinks

 Sports Drinks in Norway